 What is the Walk Your Way Project?

-This year Montgomery County’s Department of Transportation is launching the Walk Your Way Project as part of an initiative to educate high school students about the importance of pedestrian safety.
-The county will be awarding up to $2,000 to teams of high school students for creating, designing and implementing a pedestrian safety education program at their high school.
-Projects can range from painting sidewalks, to designing and distributing posters and other materials, to holding a school wide assembly.
-Click here to see a video about this project.
+The Montgomery County’s Department of Transportation launched the Walk Your Way Project last year as part of an initiative to educate high school students about the importance of pedestrian safety.
+The county awarded up to $2,000 to teams of high school students for creating, designing and implementing a pedestrian safety education program at their high school.
+Projects ranged from painting sidewalks, to designing and distributing posters and other materials, to holding a school wide assembly.

 For a more extensive list of ideas check out the county’s resource kit.